 - Each VPC has 10 instances (5 Windows, 5 Linux)

-You can set up all your EC2 instances with cagent enrolled systems.
+You can set up all your EC2 instances with Centrify Client enrolled systems.
 This enables your admins to login using Use My Account, and enables you to remove Linux SSH key access.

-You need an IAM for each AWS account you plan on testing with.
+You need an IAM for each AWS account you plan on discovering.
 If you don't have one already, create an administrative IAM credential for your use, or ask someone to do this for you.
-We recommend the IAM name of your matches your company's e-mail address.
+We recommend your IAM name matches your company's e-mail address.

 See Adding IAM user accounts for more information.

 You can use your administrative IAM when doing discovery, but a better practice is to create a separate discovery IAM that has just enough privileges for discovery.
 You need to create a new IAM policy for discovery, and add a new discovery IAM with the policy attached.

 To create a new IAM policy and attach it to a new discovery IAM:

 - Go to the IAM console in AWS.

 - Click the Create Policy button and select the JSON tab.

 - Replace the policy text with the following: